 Tieks customer service is super quick with replying to any questions or concerns and happily accepts returns or exchanges as long as shoes haven’t been worn outside.

-I’ve even heard of customers getting a brand new pair of Tieks if they report something wrong with a pair they’ve worn for a while (kind of like Apple), although I don’t know if this is the norm.
+I’ve even heard of customers getting a brand new pair of shoes from Tieks if they report something wrong with a pair they’ve worn for a while (kind of like Apple), although I don’t know if this is the norm.

 Regardless, it’s a nice feeling to have good customer support in case any issues arise when you’re investing so much in a pair of shoes.